fluid-checkout/fluid-checkout/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides a Fluid Checkout experience for any WooCommerce store.
-Ask for shipping information before billing in a truly linear multi-step or one-step checkout, add options for gift message and packaging and display a coupon code field at the checkout page that does not distract your customers.
+Provides a distraction free checkout experience for any WooCommerce store.
+Ask for shipping information before billing in a truly linear multi-step or one-step checkout, add options for gift message, and display a coupon code field at the checkout page that does not distract your customers.
 Similar to the Shopify checkout, and even better.

 == Description ==

 Fluid Checkout simplifies and improves the checkout experience on WooCommerce websites for your new and repeating customers with a truly linear, Shopify-like checkout.

-Eliminate unnecessary friction at the checkout page and benefit from better conversion rates, customer satisfaction, and earn customer's loyalty.
+Eliminate unnecessary friction at the checkout page and benefit from better conversion rates, customer satisfaction, and earned customer's loyalty.

-Optimized for better accessibility with support for keyboard-only navigation and screen readers.
-Full compatibility with ADA / WCAG 2.1 AA is underway.

 Ask for shipping information before billing in a truly linear **multi-step and one-step checkout**, easily add trust symbols, add options for gift message and packaging and display a coupon code field that does not distract your customers.

 Similar to the Shopify checkout, and even better!

+Better accessibility at the checkout page with support for keyboard-only navigation and screen readers.

 = Demos =